Solstice Serenades with The Musical Mountaineers & Friends

 Advertisement

 The Musical Mountaineers & Friends are returning to the Northwest Stream Center this summer for Solstice Serenades!Join the Adopt A Stream Foundation community on Sunday June 14th, 2026 to experience The Musical Mountaineers and friends live in concert, to benefit the Northwest Stream Center's Sustainable Ecosystem Lab.
 They will be performing a lovingly curated concert inspired by nature, and the Summer Solstice.
+In addition to the concert, The Musical Mountaineers will be showcasing stunning footage from their wilderness performances on the big screen at the Northwest Stream Center's Chinook Room Theatre.
 It will be a delightful afternoon, spent swooning over the sweet sounds of summer, and supporting a spectacular cause- sustainability!

 Solstice Serenades